 Images from July 2018

-Despite the summer heat, the plantings in this garden on the campus of University of Shffield are thriving.
+Despite the summer heat, the plants in this garden on the campus of the University of Sheffield are thriving.
+Professor Nigel Dunnet explains that this is a combination of plant selection and the substrate into which they are planted.